 Hillcrest Brewing Company

 Hillcrest Brewing Company was the first openly LGBT craft brewery in the world with a goal for people to come as they are to enjoy good beer and pizza.
-The patio is open and airy but feels cozy, and is the perfect spot to sip one or more of the breweries 13+ ales, lagers, and other beers.
+The patio is open and airy but feels cozy and is the perfect spot to sip one or more of the breweries 13+ ales, lagers, and other beers.

-The brewery operates right behind the bar, which is a bonus for anyone who’s interested in watching the process.
+The brewery operates right behind the bar, which is a bonus for anyone interested in watching the process.

 Breweries in Other San Diego Neighborhoods